Marylouise Burke: Stage

-given to "veteran female and male character actors for their performances in a supporting roles in a Broadway or Off-Broadway production."
+given to "veteran female and male character actors for their performances in a supporting role in a Broadway or off-Broadway production."

 Film

 Burke played Lillian in Meet Joe Black (1998) and the role of Miles' mother in the 2004 film Sideways.
 She played Delores in the 2005 film The Baxter.
 She also played Sylvia in 2014 film Wild Canaries.
 Most recently she has been on the Netflix series as Marty and Wendy Byrde's corrupt marital therapist, Sue Shelby, on Ozark in 2020.

-Television

-Burke starred in a commercial for Esurance entitled "Beatrice" circa 2014.
-One of Burke's lines has become a popular meme: "That's not how it works.
-That's not how any of this works."